kobe1980/MicroServices/README.md

 MicroServices.js is a minimum implementation of a micro service architecture, based on Node.js and RabbitMQ.
 Every service is communicating throw the RabbitMQ broker.

+**Dependencies**

+ -  [Rabbit.js](http://www.squaremobius.net/rabbit.js/).
+RabbitMQ is not include.
+You need to install it.
+ - cli-color used for logger color.

 **Architecture overview**

 ![Architecture](https://github.com/kobe1980/MicroServices/blob/master/doc/archi.png)